BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 🔩 Power Consumption and 120V Considerations ⚡

-When the machine is powered via the 120-volt adapter and set to maximum, input consumption can be high.
+On the 120-volt adapter and set to maximum, input draw can get high.
 In our measurement, it exceeded 40 amps of input draw.
-This is a critical aspect to consider if using it in a home shop with standard circuits, as it can stress the electrical installation.
+That can stress typical home circuits.

-Practical recommendation: Check circuit capacity and avoid using the unit on outlets or cords not rated for high current peaks.
-If your setup is limited, consider powering the machine at 240V or upgrading wiring before subjecting it to long jobs at full power.
+Practical recommendation: check circuit capacity and avoid outlets or cords not rated for high current peaks.
+If your shop wiring is limited, 240V power is the better choice for long jobs or full-power cutting.

 🕸️ “Mesh” Mode and Expanded Metal

-The machine includes a mode called mesh intended for cutting expanded metal continuously.
-In practice, during tests, it was observed that the pilot arc needed to re-ignite between sections, forcing pauses.
-We attempted to compare it with normal mode and noticed no significant difference.
+The machine includes a mesh mode intended for cutting expanded metal.
+In testing, the pilot arc still needed to re-ignite between sections, which caused pauses.
+We compared it to normal mode and did not see a clear improvement.

 Cutting expanded metal with BestArc plasma cutter